 For the size of the town, public transportation in Levittown is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Levittown, the benefits are reduced air pollution and congestion on the highways.

-The overall education level of Levittown citizens is substantially higher than the typical US community, as 31.29% of adults in Levittown have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Levittown citizens is substantially higher than the typical US community, as 32.52% of adults in Levittown have at least a bachelor's degree.

 The most common language spoken in Levittown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.